ivanatias/trythis/README.md

 const failOrSucceed = tryThis(someFunctionThatMightThrow)
 const [result, error] = failOrSucceed(args)
-console.log(result) // Return value of `failOrSucceed` in case of success, or `null` in case of failure console.log(error) // An `Error` object or a custom error (if you pass an error formatter) in case of failure, or `null` in case of success
+console.log(result) // Return value of `someFunctionThatMightThrow` in case of success, or `null` in case of failure console.log(error) // An `Error` object or a custom error (if you pass an error formatter) in case of failure, or `null` in case of success
 ```